sazaamout/volsd/README.md

   - Rsync version 3.0.6
   - cmake version 2.8.12.2

-  *Note: This program is tested on a centos 6.x EC2 Instance (t1.small)
+  *Note: This program is tested on the following operating systems:
+    - Amazon Linux
+    - Centos 6.x and 7.x
+    - Ubuntu 16.4.
+    - Fedora

 # Future work #
   - Testing it on other linux operating systems
-  - This program was done in a hurry, some of the code are not the most effecient
-  - Add the ability to write volume informations to an s3 bucket
+  - Use Amazon s3 object to store volumes and snapshots information rather than storing in the local disk.
+  - Volsd syncs the volumes by pushing changes.
+It would be more better if clients servers pull these changes from volsd's server.
+This way, volsd server can focus on doing other tasks
+  - Maintain client's server status so that Volsd pushes changes to all 'running' EC2 instances.
+Currently, volsd will attempt to push the changes without checking if ec2 instance is stopped which will fail and get logged.
   - Add feedback between the *volsd-client* program and the *Volsd* when a push/delete of a file is issued
   - Uses AWS SDK rather than awscli
-  - currently, volsd push changes to all servers mounting the needed filesystem.
-It would better if clients pull these changes from volsd's server